-Alpha Power Investing NewsletterSeptember 1, 2017
+Alpha Power Investing NewsletterOctober 1, 2018

-Disclosures: Past performance is not a guarantee of future performance.
-Indexes are not investment vehicles.
-The returns illustrated above are not returns of any Alpha strategy and do not include management fees or the cost of funds, trading, or other expenses.
-The illustrations are designed to quantify the effect of certain time periods on representative market indexes.
-The data used to construct the illustrations were obtained from third-party sources.
+Disclosures and Disclaimers: Past performance is not a guarantee of future performance.
+The returns illustrated in Figure 1 and Figure 2 do not represent actual trading and is not representative of any Alpha Investment Management strategy.
+The data does not include management fees or the cost of funds, trading, or other expenses.
+The illustrations are designed to quantify the effect of certain time periods (as specified) on the Dow Jones Industrial Average.
+Indexes are not investment vehicles and persons cannot invest directly in an index.
+The Dow Jones Industrial Average is a price-weighted measure of 30 U.S. blue-chip companies.
+The index covers all industries except transportation and utilities.
+The data used to construct the illustrations was obtained from third-party sources.
 While Alpha believes the data to be reliable, no representation is made as to, and no responsibility, warranty or liability is accepted for the accuracy or completeness of such information.

 Alpha Investment Management, Inc. is a SEC registered investment advisor.
 Such registration does not imply a certain skill or training and no inference to the contrary should be made.
 The information and opinions expressed in this document are for informational purposes only.
 Any recommendation or opinion made in this document may not be suitable for all investors.
 The information contained herein does not constitute and should not be construed as investment advice, an offering of investment advisory services, or an offer to sell or a solicitation to buy any security.